 Mechanical self-steering to wheel and wind vane self-steering.

 The vessel is fitted with a switch of the selector/disconnector type as close to the battery box as practical, on the positive line, easily accessible and with the position clearly marked.

 12 v system.
 240 v system.

 The vessel is fitted with 1 hand-operated and one electric bilge pumps.

 2 x 0.7 kg dry powder 6a 34 b c.
 Fire blanket.

 Horseshoe lifebuoy.
 Flares.

-A substantial Admiralty commissioned MFV built for Trinity House.
-Successfully converted to a robust, sea-worthy trawler yacht offering good accommodation with the benefit of 240hp Gardner Diesel Engine.
-Spring 2017 haul out and re-paint.
+A substantial Admiralty commissioned Pilot Vessel built for Trinity House.
+Successfully converted to a robust, sea-worthy trawler yacht offering good accommodation with the benefit of 247hp Gardner Diesel Engine.
+Spring 2019 haul-out and re-paint scheduled.

 LYING: FARO, PORTUGAL